 In our five years, we haven’t had to make any policies about phone usage, because we’ve found that when people have other things to do that are more fun and engaging than their phone, they limit phone usage naturally.

-- All meals cooked and prepared by our inspired Chef, Andrew Velasco.
+All meals cooked and prepared by our inspired chefs, Andrew Velasco and Trent Berg.
 There will be six meals (and mid-day snacks), all are included in the price.

 IntimacyFest 2020 is cancelled due to Coronavirus, if you’d like to get updates on future events, sign up for the email list below.

 If you’d like to see our budget, it’s public and can be viewed here.